Brand Messaging is your Business’s Secret Weapon

 How will you know if your brand messaging is effective?
 Conduct a thorough brand analysis, including the entire integrated strategy.
 Using both internal and external sources, collect a set of data to inform your perspective.
 This could include customer focus groups, sales records, employee surveys, and more.
 The scope of your investigation should correspond to the size of your company and brand goals.
 This involves considering not only what you say and how you say it, but how your brand looks as well.

 We recommend contacting an expert on strategy and brand messaging.
-While this work can be done in-house, we see greater benefits by connecting with a partner outside your organization.
+While this work can be done in-house, we see greater benefits by connecting with a branding agency outside your organization.
 It is important to get a fresh opinion.
 This is a time when first-impressions can actually hold a lot of weight!
 As one of the top three advertising agencies in Philadelphia, Neff is prepared to provide expert advice on branding and strategy.